joanabneto/joanabneto.github.io/about.md

 ---
 ### Hi!

-I'm Joana, an amateur illustrator and noob at Web Development that enjoys trying out new things.
+I'm Joana, an amateur illustrator and a noob at Web Development that enjoys trying out new things.

-I'm a recent graduate in International Relation, but I like to combine different areas of interest, so politics, illustration, photography...
+I've graduated in International Relations and in my free time I like to combine different areas of interest, from politics to illustration and beyond!

-Right now, I just engaged in a new adventure: learning Web Development; and so this website is the result of my first experience codding.

-Here you can find some of my illustration work and hopefully in the future, more projects that I got myself into!
+Here you can find some of my illustration work and hopefully in the future, more projects that I got myself into.

 Hope you like it!